MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     :::code language="TEXT" source="~/../js-e2e-azure-function-upload-file/response.txt" highlight="14":::

 1. In Visual Studio Code, in the file explorer, expand the **azureStorage/_blobstorage_** folder and view the contents of the file.
-It's name is a guid but the contents should be:
+Its name is a guid but the contents should be:

     :::code language="TEXT" source="~/../js-e2e-azure-function-upload-file/test-file.txt" :::